Myanmar seeks to rejoin top rice exporters

 “We can increase up to two million tonnes very quickly within one or two years,” he says of rice exports.

-He also expects fertilizer sales to boom.
-While Myanmar’s farmland is similar in size to Vietnam and Thailand, it uses two-thirds less fertilizer - just a million tonnes a year.
+He also expects fertiliser sales to boom.
+While Myanmar’s farmland is similar in size to Vietnam and Thailand, it uses two-thirds less fertiliser - just a million tonnes a year.
 Expanding that, he says, could produce a big increase in yields.

-“You can imagine in a few years’ time the use of fertilizer in Myannar will at least double.
+“You can imagine in a few years’ time the use of fertiliser in Myannar will at least double.
 I wouldn’t be surprised if it tripled.
 That is a big area of investment.”

 Myanmar’s total rice consumption accounts for 11 million to 13 million tonnes per year, compared with milled rice production of 14 million to 15 million, the rice industry body says.
 Target export markets are Africa, Bangladesh, Indonesia, Malaysia, the Philippines and East Timor.